TianYu-00/DST-WhereIsIt/workshop/README_WORKSHOP.md

         [*][✔]Spawn points for other entities - Beefalo + Tumbleweed + Rock Lobster + Mushgnome [*][✔]Hide/Unhide base entities - Alt + Right Click
-        [*][✔]Category system - Default, Favourite, Hidden, Custom [/list]
+        [*][✔]Category system - Default, Favourite, Hidden, Custom [*][✔]Modify the logic for marking the location of ruin clockworks - now directly marks the spawn point of clock monsters, rather than the clockwork itself.
+    [/list]

 [h1]待办事项清单[/h1]